computablelabs/compspec/INTRO.md

 contracts](https://en.wikipedia.org/wiki/Smart_contract).
 Each market allows for a set of associated financial operations.
-These operations allow interested "patrons" to support a particular Market with funds, "makers" to contribute data in return for partial ownership in the market, and "buyers" to purchase data from the Market.
+These operations allow interested "patrons" to support a particular data market with funds, "makers" to contribute data in return for partial ownership in the market, and "buyers" to purchase data from the data market.
 To facilitate these transactions, each market has a unique associated `MarketToken`.

 Everything described above is implemented in a set of smart contracts which currently live on the